 readlink.
 According to the man page for readlink, this command prints the value of the symbolic link, which we know to be the path of the target file.
 Let's run this on our rotten symlink:

 And there's our problem!
-The symbolic link is still pointing to the original (now non-existent) file.
+The symbolic link is still pointing to the original file name, in the same directory.
+But it no longer exists because we moved it up one directory level.

 On the other hand, a hard link acts as an alias for the target file.
 It has the same file size and the same inode number but a different name.
 Creating a hard link for a target file will increment the link count for that file's inode.
 For these reasons, hard links are also known as physical links.